oriane212/zdog-ui/README.md

 # Zdog UI

-A real-time editor for creating simple 3D web illustrations using [Zdog](https://zzz.dog/), a pseudo-3D JavaScript engine for canvas and SVG.
+A real-time editor for creating simple 3D web illustrations using [Zdog](https://zzz.dog/) (a pseudo-3D JavaScript engine for canvas and SVG).

----

 ## How to use